Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Observational data

 \subsection{Photometry}

 All three CAPERS survey fields have \textit{JWST}/NIRCam imaging in the F090W, F115W, F150W, F200W, F277W, F356W, F410M, and F444W filters, as well as the \textit{HST}/ACS F606W and F814W filters.
 The photometry for EGS-25297 was measured using the default catalog used for CAPERS selection.
 This photometric technique is similar to that in \citet{finkelstein2024}, and will be described in full in Finkelstein (in prep.).
 As the default catalog does not correctly split the PRIMER-COSMOS pair, for these sources we measure photometry following a procedure described in detail in \citet{donnan2024}; we provide a short description here.
 Sources are detected using \textsc{Source Extractor} \citep{bertin1996} in the F150W, F200W, and F277W images.
-The photometry is then measured using 0.3-arcsec diameter apertures on images for which the PSFs have been homogenized to match that of the F444W filter.
+The photometry is then measured using 0.3-arcsec diameter apertures on images for which the point spread functions (PSFs) have been homogenized to match that of the F444W filter (which has a PSF full width at half maximum [FWHM] of 0.145-arcsec).
 It was then corrected to total from the flux enclosed for the F444W PSF curve-of-growth.
 For both systems, we use the NIRCam photometry in combination with the NIRSpec spectrum to assist in modelling the SED of the sources as well as for correcting NIRSpec slit losses.

 Although the PRIMER and CEERS surveys contain some level of MIRI imaging that overlaps with the NIRCam coverage, they do not have coverage for these sources.
 The COSMOS pair is covered by F770W from the COSMOS-Web program \citep{caset2023b} and F2100W from COSMOS-3D \citep{kakiichi2024}, but the galaxies are undetected in both filters.